freemansoft/NFRs/README.md

 ------------------

-# NFRs using the Generic Template
+# Example NFRs
 You can find a sample list of NFRs in the _Generic Template_ format in a TSV file in this repository.

 Open NFRs.tsv with a CSV/TSV viewer.
 [NFRs.tsv](NFRs.tsv)

+## Editing TSV files with Visual Code
 I use the VSCode Extension _Excel Viewer_ by _GrapeCity_.
 1. Select `NFRs.tsv`
 2. Right mouse